Basic Agent Control Usage

 1. Single Responsibility Principle (SRP): A class should have only one reason to change

-2. Open/Closed Principle (OCP): Software entities should be open for extension but closed for modification
+2. Open/Closed Principle (OCP): Open for extension but closed for modification

-3. Liskov Substitution Principle (LSP): Derived classes must be substitutable for their base classes
+3. Liskov Substitution Principle (LSP): Derived classes must be substitutable for base classes

-4. Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they don't use
+4. Interface Segregation Principle (ISP): Don't force clients to depend on unused interfaces

 Agent: opencode